Book & Greeting Card Ordering Information

-Some countries charge import duty on books and gifts over a certain value, however most do not.
-But if your purchase is a gift then please let me know on the order form so that your parcel is clearly marked as a gift on the customs declaration form.
+Some countries charge import duty on goods over a certain value, however most countries do not charge duty on books.
+And gifts are often exempt.
+So if your purchase is a gift then please let me know on the order form so that your parcel is clearly marked as a gift on the customs declaration form.

 Please note that any import duties levied by the destination country are the responsibility of the person that the freight is addressed to.